stolsvik/mats/README.md

         // Wait synchronously for terminator to finish.
         Result<StateTO, DataTO> result = matsTestLatch.waitForResult();
+        // Asserting that the state object which the Terminator got is equal to the one we sent.
         Assert.assertEquals(sto, result.getState());
+        // Asserting that the final result has passed through all the services' stages.
         Assert.assertEquals(new DataTO(dto.number * 2 * 3 * 2 * 5,
                                        dto.string + ":FromLeafService" + ":FromMidService"
                                                   + ":FromLeafService" + ":FromMasterService"),